micmaclab/Glial-Cells-Segmentation/README.md

 ## 11. Predict on whole slides, then downsample to 200 µm

-Earlier predictions (step 7) ran on 10000×10000 tiles, which were then stitched back together with a hard, non-overlapping paste and no blending — each tile was also normalized on its own statistics during inference, so the seams between tiles show up as a faint checkerboard in the reconstructed mask. **Avoid this entirely by predicting on each whole slide directly, instead of pre-tiling for inference.** nnU-Net already runs sliding-window inference internally (patch size ~1024×1536 for this task) and blends overlapping patches with a Gaussian-weighted average — that blending only has visibility within a single input image, so feeding it the whole, untiled slide lets its own stitching handle the entire slide rather than only the inside of each externally-cut chunk:
+Earlier predictions (step 7) ran on 10000×10000 tiles, which were then stitched back together with a hard, non-overlapping paste and no blending.
+Each tile was also normalized on its own statistics during inference, so the seams between tiles show up as a faint checkerboard in the reconstructed mask. **Avoid this by predicting on each whole slide directly, instead of pre-tiling for inference.** nnU-Net already runs sliding-window inference internally (patch size ~1024×1536 for this task) and blends overlapping patches with a Gaussian-weighted average, which only has visibility within a single input image, so feeding it the whole, untiled slide lets its own stitching handle the entire slide rather than only the inside of each externally-cut chunk: